AresMUSH/aresmush/plugins/custom/help/en/spells.md

 `spell/cast <npc>/<spell>[=<target>]` - Make NPCs and other combatants cast in combat.

+`shield/off <shield>` - Out of combat, turn off a protective shield such as Mind Shield, Endure Fire, or Endure Cold.

 **Tip**: You can use `cast` instead of `spell/cast`

 `combat/luck spell` - Spend Luck to gain a +3 dice bonus to your spellcasting for one round.